MahmoudHegazi/BigTv/README.md

 (! to download and Check full project Download BigTv.zip Updated at 5/26/2020)

-##  I will continue to work on this project until I finish my new studies.
+##  I will continue to work on this project after I finish my new degree.

 Next step use CRUD to make The admin add or Delete or Update Series or Eposide or Movie CRUD_with_AJAX like search